-When traveling in Italy, be sure to include a visit to one of the most beautiful towns in Tuscany, the medieval hilltop town of Montepulciano.
+When travelling in Italy, be sure to include a visit to one of the most beautiful towns in Tuscany, the medieval hilltop town of Montepulciano.

-Located in the scenic Val d’Orcia region of southern Tuscany, the cobblestone town is easily walkable with sturdy, comfortable shoes.
-Montepulciano is easy to get to from both Florence and Siena and makes a perfect Tuscany road trip destination.
+Located in the scenic Val d’Orcia region of southern Tuscany, the cobblestoned town is easily walkable with sturdy, comfortable shoes.
+Montepulciano is simple to get to from both Florence and Siena and makes a perfect Tuscany road trip destination.

 The town of Montepulciano is surrounded by classic Tuscan scenery and vineyards that produce some of the best wines in Italy, the most famous of which is Nobile di Montepulciano.
 As you pass historic buildings, restaurants, boutique shops and wine shops, you’ll have panoramic views of the lush valley below.